unahouExosite/docs/exositeready/gwe/getting_started.md

 ### Configure a Product Manually

-If you haven't configured MrMurano, you can create the GWE resources manually using the Murano web UI.
+If you have not configured MrMurano, you can create the GWE resources manually using the Murano web UI.

-The table, below, shows the resources you must add to the Product Definition, what to name them and what format to choose for them.
+The table, below, shows the resources you must add to the Product Definition, what to name them, and which format to choose for them.

 | Alias         | Format        | Description   |
 | ------------- | ------------- | ------------- |